kishanrajeev/AI-Shape-Detector/README.md

 ## License

-Planr Pro is licensed under the MIT License.
+ShepeFinder is licensed under the MIT License.